 FACES focuses on increasing communication between family members, resolving difficulties and developing better relationships.
 The FACES program also deals with issues such as parenting, post separation parenting and grief and loss issues.
+Want more info?
+02 6162 6100 benefit from the opportunity to talk and share with others.
+We have 2 groups which meet these needs:

-Groups for Parents

-Parenting is one of the most difficult jobs we all face!
-So we can benefit from the opportunity to talk and share with others.
+Groups for Parents Parenting is one of the most difficult jobs we all face!
+So we can